mohammad-mohammad-soltani/BinarySearch/readme.md

 <img src="image.png">
 <br>

-# DecimalSearch Project 🚀
+# Binary Search Project 🚀

-This project implements a binary search algorithm in different number systems (Decimal, Octal, and Hexadecimal).
-The `DecimalSearch` class provides search functionality for arrays of integers, floating point numbers, and hexadecimal values.
+This project implements the **Binary Search** algorithm in different number systems (Decimal, Octal, and Hexadecimal).
+The `BinarySearch` class provides search functionality for arrays of integers, floating point numbers, and hexadecimal values.
 It includes a constructor that lets you choose between Decimal or Octal search modes.

 ### Created by: Mohammad Mohammad Soltani 👨‍💻

 ## Features ✨
-- **Decimal Search**: Search for integer or floating-point values in a sorted array.
+- **Decimal Search**: Search for integer or floating-point values in a sorted array using the Binary Search algorithm.
-- **Octal Search**: Search for values in a sorted array using the octal number system.
+- **Octal Search**: Search for values in a sorted array using the octal number system with Binary Search.
-- **Hexadecimal Search**: Search for values in a sorted array using the hexadecimal number system.
+- **Hexadecimal Search**: Search for values in a sorted array using the hexadecimal number system with Binary Search.
-- **Recursive Binary Search**: All searches are implemented using a binary search algorithm for efficient lookup.
+- **Recursive Binary Search**: All searches are implemented using a **recursive binary search** algorithm for efficient lookup.
 - **Customizable Search Mode**: Choose between Decimal or Octal mode via the constructor.

 ## Prerequisites 🔧